shahkh-eng/Project-Code-Nornir2/README.md

 You can check my article on Linkedin for details on how to set up GNS lab and use this script. https://www.linkedin.com/posts/kjaved_nornir-networkautomation-napalm-activity-6708690032410075136-hqH1

-Note: Please check the caveats related to your environment before using any of the below scripts/libraries or configurations in your working environment.
+Note: Please note that below scripts/libraries or configurations are for learning purposes only, do not use them in production environment.

 Introduction: